-The 144Hz refresh rate speeds up the frames per second to deliver an ultra-smooth 2D motion scenes.
+The 144Hz refresh rate speeds up the frames per second to deliver ultra-smooth 2D motion scenes.
 The rapid refresh rate shortens the time it takes for frame rendering, lowers input lag and provides gamers an excellent in-game experience.

 The Predator notebook features the PredatorSense gaming control panel, providing customization and control of gaming features, including system temperature, CPU fan speed, and system fan speed.

 The engineers managed to fit into the dimensions of the Helios 300 a full-fledged keyboard with a separate digital unit.
 A trifle, but nice: greatly facilitates and speeds up data entry.
 However, there are some limitations.
 The distances between the buttons are minimal, and the number pad is located close to the main part of the keyboard.
 Sometimes this leads to involuntary clicks and misses when typing (in this regard, the proximity of the Backspace and Num Lock keys is particularly inconvenient in this respect).

 The keys themselves have a nice move and are made of rubberized material.
 With mechanical keyboards, of course, do not compare, but you can play and type texts on the Helios 300 comfortably.
 For lovers of play and work at night, there is a button illumination.
 Unlike the more advanced (and expensive) models, it is the same color – no RGB to you.

 The touchpad is shifted to the left and has a relatively compact size.
 The functional standard supports multiple touch processing.
 There are no dedicated keys, and the corresponding actions are performed by pressing on the left and right sides at the bottom of the site.
 Everything works exactly and correctly.

 You can use This laptop up to 4 hours without playing any games or doing any heavy work and 1.5-2 hours while doing some heavy demanding tasks.